Jump to Section

 The duration of this operation is directly proportional to the index size.

-For maintaining optimal performance, consider updating the database statistics using:
+To maintain optimal performance, consider updating the database statistics.

 exec sp_updatestats